-Mr. JIM JORDAN (Democratic Strategist): It's been a failure of conventional politics that we didn't engage people, even activists, even people who are deeply committed to politics and to public policy, only for a few months every two or four years.
+JIM JORDAN: It's been a failure of conventional politics that we didn't engage people, even activists, even people who are deeply committed to politics and to public policy, only for a few months every two or four years.
 That's a waste, that's a waste of people's energy, attention.
 And the OFA is trying to fix that.

 LIASSON: While OFA tries to fix that, there is also a growing grassroots effort on the other side.
 Groups opposed to President Obama's health care overhaul are also running ads and holding town meetings.
 Sara Taylor, the former political director in the White House of George W. Bush, admits that in this fight the pro-Obama forces have more resources.
 But she is not sure how big an impact this grassroots campaign can have on the health care bill.

-Ms. SARA TAYLOR (Former White House Political Director): I think the challenge for any politician is that oftentimes people get engaged in campaigns in support of a candidate, in support of a personality, not on an issue.
+SARA TAYLOR: I think the challenge for any politician is that oftentimes people get engaged in campaigns in support of a candidate, in support of a personality, not on an issue.
 So you can't assume that his listed supporters all agree with him on health care.